 Extracts the directory part of File.
 The returned Directory name does not end in /.
 There are two special cases.
 The directory name of / is / itself, and the directory name is . if File does not contain any / characters.
+If the File argument ends with a /, e.g., '/hello/', it is not a valid file name.
+In this case the final / is removed from File, e.g., '/hello'.

 See also directory\file\path/3 from filesex.
 The system ensures that for every valid Path using the Prolog (POSIX) directory separators, following is true on systems with a sound implementation of same\file/2.
 See also prolog\to\os\filename/2.